Swing Kids (2018 film)

 Swing Kids (Korean: 스윙키즈) is a 2018 South Korean musical drama film directed by Kang Hyeong-cheol and based on the Korean musical Roh Ki-soo.
 The film stars Doh Kyung-soo, Park Hye-su, Jared Grimes, Oh Jung-se and Kim Min-ho.
 The film was released on December 19, 2018.

 Swing Kids was screened at The 2019 1st PyeongChang International Peace Film Festival on August 18, 2019.

-Plot summary
+Premise

 The story takes place in Geoje prison camp during the Korean War in 1951.
-Ro Ki-soo (Do Kyung-soo), a rebellious North Korean soldier, falls in love with tap dancing after meeting Jackson (Jared Grimes), an American officer and former Broadway star who has been tasked with putting together a dance company.
-Kang Byung-sam (Oh Jung-se) auditions for the company in hopes of finding his wife, alongside Xiao Pang (Kim Min-ho), a Chinese soldier and born dancer who cannot dance for more than a minute due to angina, and Yang Pan-rae (Park Hye-su), who needs money but says there's no money through dancing.
+Ro Ki-soo, a rebellious North Korean soldier, falls in love with tap dancing after meeting Jackson, an American officer and former Broadway star who has been tasked with putting together a dance company.
+Kang Byung-sam auditions for the company in hopes of finding his wife, alongside Xiao Pang, a Chinese soldier and born dancer who cannot dance for more than a minute due to angina, and Yang Pan-rae, who needs money but says there's no money through dancing.